thisiserico/preferences/code-semantics/tests/README.md

 ...
 ```

-Sweet, our tests are now asserting exactly the case they were meant to be.
+Sweet, our tests are now asserting exactly the case they were meant to test.
 Let's test the two remaining validation scenarios, which should look pretty similar.

 ```go